Kushan Empire: Kanishka I

-The rule of Kanishka the Great, fourth Kushan king, lasted for about 23 years from c.
+The rule of Kanishka the Great, the fourth Kushan king, lasted for about 23 years from c.
 AD 127.
-Upon his accession, Kanishka ruled a huge territory (virtually all of northern India), south to Ujjain and Kundina and east beyond Pataliputra, according to the Rabatak inscription:
+Upon his accession, Kanishka ruled a huge territory, south to Ujjain and Kundina and east beyond Pataliputra, according to the Rabatak inscription:

 In the year one, it has been proclaimed unto India, unto the whole realm of the governing class, including Koonadeano (Kaundiny, Kundina) and the city of Ozeno (Ozene, Ujjain) and the city of Zageda (Saketa) and the city of Kozambo (Kausambi) and the city of Palabotro (Pataliputra) and as far as the city of Ziri-tambo (Sri-Champa), whatever rulers and other important persons (they might have) he had submitted to (his) will, and he had submitted all India to (his) will.